pabloromanosorio/pdf-to-word-converter-template/SETUP_GUIDE.md

 1.  **Install the Google Cloud SDK:**
     *   Go to the official installation page: [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)
     *   Follow the instructions for your operating system (Windows, macOS, or Linux).
+    *   *(Note: This single installation includes all the necessary components, like `gcloud run`, so no other installations are needed.)*

 2.  **Connect Your Computer to Your Google Account:**
     *   Open a new terminal or command prompt.